 Croatian-Canadian soprano Chelsea Kolić is establishing herself as one of the most exciting young performers of her generation.
 During the 2020/21 season she received over ten international awards including four first prizes, among which she was named Canada District Winner of the Laffont competition.
 In 2016, she completed her Bachelor of Music at McGill University (Canada) under the supervision of soprano Joanne Kolomyjec.
 During her studies at the University Mozarteum (Austria), she completed both a Master of Arts (Lied & Oratorio) under the direction of Barbara Bonney and Wolfgang Holzmair and a Master of Arts (Opera) under the direction of Gernot Sahler and Alexander von Pfeil.
 Chelsea performed her first role with the University Mozarteum in December 2018 in their production of Philippe Boesmans’ Reigen.
 Unfortunately, her final role at the Mozarteum (Vitellia in Mozart’s La clememza di Tito) was cancelled due to Covid-19.

 During the pandemic, she sang in several virtual productions, such as Norina (Donizetti's Don Pasquale) and Micaëla (Bizet's Carmen) and has spent two summers as part of the Accademia Europa dell’Opera (Lucca, Italy) singing the roles of Oberto (Händel’s Alcina) and Susanna (Mozart’s Le Nozze di Figaro).
 She has also worked extensively on the roles of Pamina (Die Zauberflöte), Äanchen (von Weber’s Der Freischütz), and Morgana (Alcina).
 In spring 2021, she starred as a soloist with Theater Krefeld and Mönchengladbach in The Plague; a Baroque opera pasticcio with music by Henry Purcell.
 She also sang Frasquita (Carmen), 1st Wood Sprite (Dvořák's Rusalka), 1st Elf (Mendelssohn's A Midsummer Night's Dream), and 1st Lady (Die Zauberflöte) last season.
-Chelsea is looking forward to her upcoming UK debut this fall as the title role in Janáček’s The Cunning Little Vixen with Hamstead Garden Opera (London), which received the 2023 Offies award for Best Opera Performance by an Ensemble.
+Chelsea recently made her UK debut in the title role of Janáček’s The Cunning Little Vixen with Hamstead Garden Opera (London), which received the 2023 Offies award for Best Opera Performance by an Ensemble.